The majority of 48forty retail customers have custom pallet management solutions designed to fit their needs. See how we do it.

 5) Provide a digital “paper trail.”

 Pallet companies of the past relied on paper.
 48forty has replaced paper with digital record keeping.
-Every pallet management solution, custom or otherwise, includes a comprehensive digital paper trail.
+Every pallet management solution, custom or otherwise, includes a comprehensive digital paper trail through our online customer portal, PalTrax.
 We track every pallet we sort, grade, repair, return to service, sell, or remove from a customer’s supply chain.
 We track by date, time, trailer load, location, pallet spec and quantity—virtually any metric a customer wants.
 This data is available to customers on demand as standard reports or we’ll even provide deeper-dive analysis.
 Everything related to customers’ pallet supply chains, associated costs and/or income is documented, transparent and available.